Bartosz Bosacki

-Bartosz Bosacki (born 20 December 1975) is a former Polish footballer who played as a defender.
+Bartosz Bosacki (born 20 December 1975) is a Polish former professional footballer who played as a centre-back.

 International career

 On 22 May 2006, Paweł Janas called up Bosacki for the 2006 World Cup as a replacement for Damian Gorawski, after the latter failed medical tests upon being diagnosed with severe asthma.
-Bosacki scored both goals in Poland's group-stage 2–1 win against Costa Rica on 20 June 2006, which were in fact the only goals scored by the Polish national team during the games.
+Bosacki scored both goals in Poland's group-stage 2–1 win against Costa Rica on 20 June 2006, which were the only goals scored by the Poland national team during the games.
 He has been capped 20 times for Poland and scored two goals.